Counting common perpendicular arcs in negative curvature: Introduction

 \btheo For the weak-star convergence of measures on $T^1M\times T^1M$, we have

 \etheo

-Both results are valid when $M$ is a good orbifold instead of a manifold (for the appropriate notion of multiplicities), and when $D^-,D^+$ are replaced by locally finite families (see Section \ref{subsec:equivfamil}).
+Both results are valid when $M$ is a good orbifold instead of a manifold (for the appropriate notion of multiplicities), and when $D^-,D^+$ are replaced by locally finite families.

-Besides its generality, this work presents several new features not present in earlier related work: we have very weak finiteness and curvature assumptions on the manifold; non-constant weights using equilibrium states have only been used in the orbit-counting problem in \cite{PauPolSha}; all previous works have regularity assumptions on the convex sets (see Corollary \ref{coro:geneOhShaKimintro} below for a striking application using convex sets with fractal boundary); except in the case of two points (and with a different presentation, as initiated by Roblin, with several subsequent works), no other work (besides Herr\-mann's) proved a simultaneous equidistribution result of the initial and terminal normal vectors of the common perpendiculars.
-The ideas from Margulis's thesis to use the mixing of the geodesic flow (in our case, extended to equilibrium states) are certainly present, but major new techniques needed to be developed to treat the problem in the generality considered in this paper.
-Due to the symmetry of the problem, a one-sided pushing of the geodesic flow, as in all the previous works using Margulis's ideas, is not sufficient, and we need to push simultaneously the outer unit normal vectors to the convex sets in opposite directions.
-We also need a new study of the geometry and the dynamics of the accidents that occur around midway (see in particular the effective statement of creation of common perpendiculars in Subection \ref{subsec:creatcomperp}).
+Besides giving a unified treatment that covers all the special cases in the above references, we have very weak finiteness and curvature assumptions on the manifold, and no regularity assumptions on the convex sets (see Corollary \ref{coro:geneOhShaKimintro} for a striking application using convex sets with fractal boundary).
+We develop new techniques (necessary for the generality considered in this paper) in order to apply Margulis's idea to use the mixing of the geodesic flow: Due to the symmetry of the problem, a one-sided pushing of the geodesic flow is not sufficient and we push simultaneously the outer/inner unit normal vectors to the convex sets in opposite directions.
+We also need a new effective study of the geometry and the dynamics of the creation of common perpendiculars, see Subsection \ref{subsec:creatcomperp}.

-The techniques of Section \ref{sec:perpendiculars} allow to obtain in Section \ref{subsec:skinningwithpot} the following generalization of \cite[Theo.~1]{ParPau13ETDS} which corresponds to the case $F=0$, which itself generalised the ones in \cite{Margulis04a,EskMcMul93,Roblin03,ParPau12JMD} when $M$ has constant curvature, $F=0$ and $D^-$ is a ball, a horoball or a totally geodesic submanifold.

-\btheo Assume that the skinning measure $\sigma^+_{D^-}$ is finite and nonzero.
-Then, as $t$ tends to $+\infty$, the pushforwards $(\flow t)_*\sigma^+_{D^-}$ of the skinning measure of $D^-$ by the geodesic flow equidistribute towards the Gibbs measure $m_F$. \etheo

-In the cases when the geodesic flow is known to be exponentially mixing on $T^1M$ (see the works of Kleinbock-Margulis, Clozel, Dolgopyat, Stoyanov, Liverani, and Giulietti-Liverani-Polli\-cott, and Section \ref{sect:erroterms} for definitions and precise references), we obtain an exponentially small error term in the equidistribution result of Theorem \ref{theo:introequidequid} (generalizing \cite[Theo.~20]{ParPau13ETDS} where $F=0$) and in the approximation of the counting function $\N_{D^-,\,D^+,\,0}$ by the expression introduced in Theorem \ref{theo:mainintrocount}.
-In particular when $M$ is arithmetic, the error term in Equation \eqref{eqcaseclosedgeod} is $\operatorname{O}(e^{(n-1-\kappa)t})$ for some $\kappa>0$.
+In the cases when the geodesic flow is known to be exponentially mixing on $T^1M$, we obtain an exponentially small error term in the approximation of the counting function $\N_{D^-,\,D^+}$.
+In particular, when $M$ is arithmetic, the error term in Equation \eqref{eqcaseclosedgeod} is $\operatorname{O}(e^{(n-1-\kappa)t})$ for some $\kappa>0$.